fabric8io/sandbox-fabric8-devops/vagrant/kubernetes/ReadMe.md

     kubecfg -c fabric8-master.json create pods

+You can then check on the pods via

+    kubecfg list /pods

-You should now be able to access the hawtio web console via: http://kube1:48181/hawtio/
+Once it starts up you should now be able to access the hawtio web console via: http://kube1:48181/hawtio/